triflicacid/fabric-logic-mod/README.md

 - Output : the output is indicated visually by the icon on the block
   - If the output is on, particles will be emitted from the block

+The advanced wrench toggles each get between its NOT variant

 This mod contain the following logic gates:

 - AND gate